pzhaojohnson/RNA2Drawer/README.md

 # RNA2Drawer

-Quickly edit nucleic acid structures and export drawings in PowerPoint or SVG formats.
+Quickly edit nucleic acid secondary structures and export the drawings as PowerPoint or SVG files.